 Getting Cash Back

-Answering “yes” to the ubiquitous question, “Do you want cash back?” is one of the most convenient ways to get cash without incurring fees.
-Though of course, you should make sure neither your bank nor the retailer charges a cash back fee.
+Answering “yes” to the ubiquitous question, “Do you want cash back?” is one of the most convenient ways to get cash without incurring bank fees.
+Though of course, you’ll want to make sure neither your bank nor the retailer charges a cash back fee.